Kalucka-Lab/SAT_Atlas/README.md

 This repository contains both R and python scripts used to reproduce the results of our current study performed on subcutaneous adipose tissue samples.

 ## Contact
-Please contact Mohamed N. Hassan at mo.hassan[AT]biomed.au.dk for any questions with regard to data analysis.
+Please contact Mohamed N. Hassan at mo.hassan@biomed.au.dk for any questions with regard to data analysis.
-Corresponding authors: Joanna Kalcuka (joanna.kalucka[AT]biomed.au.dk)
+Corresponding authors: Joanna Kalcuka (joanna.kalucka@biomed.au.dk)